 We are also exposed to fluctuations in foreign exchange rates on financial instruments which are denominated in foreign currencies, primarily in Japan and Europe.
 We use currency forward contracts to manage our exposure to changes in foreign exchange rates on certain Yen and Euro-denominated receivables and net investments.
 Currency forward contracts involve fixing the Yen-USD or Euro-USD exchange rate for delivery of a specified amount of foreign currency on a specified date.
 The currency forward contracts are typically cash settled in US dollars for their fair value at or close to their settlement date.
 We entered into Yen-USD forward contracts during 2009 for approximately ¥3 billion that we expect to receive through April 2011 at an average exchange rate of 97.1 JPY:USD.
 We entered into Yen-USD forward contracts during 2010 for an additional ¥1.7 billion that we expect to receive through October 2012 at an average exchange rate of 89.0 JPY:USD.
 Approximately ¥1.9 billion remains as of September 30, 2010 for both the 2009 and 2010 contracts.
-The September 30, 2010 liability balance related to these forwards was \$1.6 million and is included in other liabilities and accrued distributions.
-We have reflected the changes in fair value for these forward contracts.
+The September 30, 2010 liability balance related to these forwards was \$1.6 million and is included in other liabilities and accrued dividends.
+We have reflected the changes in fair value for these forward contracts in earnings.
+The underlying currency adjustments on the foreign-denominated receivables are also reflected in income and generally offset the amounts in earnings for these forward contracts.
 During the third quarter of 2010, we entered into two Euro-USD forward contracts with an aggregate €200.0 million notional value maturing on June 30, 2011 which were designated as net investment hedges.
-The September 30, 2010 liability balance related to these forward contracts with an aggregate designated as net investment hedges.
-The September 30, 2010 liability balance related to these forward contracts with an aggregate €200.0 million notional value maturing on June 30, 2011 which were designated as net investment hedges.
-The September 30, 2010 liability balance related to these forwards was \$11.0 million and is included in other liabilities and accrued distributions.
-We apply hedge accounting and the changes in fair value for these forward contract
+The September 30, 2010 liability balance related to these forwards was \$11.0 million and is included in other liabilities and accrued dividends.
+We apply hedge accounting and the changes in fair value for these forward contracts are reflected in other comprehensive income (loss).
+Changes in the value of these hedges are offset by changes in the underlying hedged Euro-deno